jarrodrumsey/jarrodrumsey/README.md

 - ⭐ I’m currently working on my portfolio site.

-- 🌱 I’m currently learning AngularJS, SQL and microservice architecture.
+- 🌱 I’m currently learning Angular, SQL and microservice architecture.

 - ❓ Feel free to reach out with any questions.